 Product Selection

-Based on assessment, we recommend appropriate stain type, opacity, and color.
-You see samples and make the final choice.
+Based on assessment, we recommend stain type, opacity, and color.
+You see samples and make the call.

 3. 3

-You receive a quote covering preparation, stain materials, and application.
-Everything is included with no surprises.
+You get a price covering prep, materials, and application.
+Everything included.

 4. 4

-We schedule based on weather forecast.
-Staining requires dry conditions before, during, and after application.
+We schedule based on forecast.
+Staining needs dry weather before, during, and after application.

 5. 5

-We clean the fence, typically with power washing, and make any minor repairs.
-The surface must be clean and dry for stain to adhere.
+We clean the fence, usually power wash, and fix any minor issues.
+Surface has to be clean and dry for stain to stick.

 6. 6

-We apply stain using methods appropriate for your fence style, ensuring even coverage on all exposed surfaces.
+We apply stain using methods that work for your fence style.
+Even coverage everywhere.

 7. 7

-After appropriate drying time, we inspect the work and provide care instructions for maintaining your finish.
+After drying, we inspect and give you care instructions for maintaining the finish.

 Timelines and Scheduling

-Fence staining typically takes 1-2 days depending on fence size.
-This includes power washing, drying time, and stain application.
-Larger properties may take longer.
+Staining typically takes 1-2 days depending on fence size.
+That includes power washing, drying, and application.
+Bigger properties take longer.

-Weather significantly affects scheduling.
-We need dry conditions for preparation and application, plus dry weather for 24-48 hours after staining.
-Oklahoma spring and fall often provide ideal conditions; summer heat can also work if properly managed.
+Weather matters a lot.
+We need dry conditions for prep and application, plus 24-48 hours of dry weather afterward.
+Oklahoma spring and fall often work well.
+Summer heat works too if managed carefully.

-Scheduling typically falls 1-2 weeks after estimate approval.
+Scheduling usually runs 1-2 weeks after you approve the estimate.
 Weather windows may require flexibility on both sides.

 Pricing Factors